weleoka/ardeidae.client/README.md

 * Quick posting and login, accepts keyboard navigation.
 * Private messaging to single or multiple peers.
 * Visual feedback on operations and progress.
-* Live stylesheet switching linke daytime/night-time modes.
+* Live stylesheet switching like daytime/night-time modes.
+* Login to private server.
+* New user registration possible.

-* Bots to test functionality... add them on the BotButton!
+* Bots to test functionality... add them on the BotButton... only for open server mode.

 Known Issues/Missing Features:
 ------------------------------
 * Client side encryption of messages.
-* Dynamic server list and a way to notify what mode the chat server is running in.
+* Dynamic server list and a way to notify what mode each chat server is running in.
 * Chat room support.
-* Switch on and off server logging of messages.
+* Switch on and off server logging of your messages.
 * A way to retrieve conversations to review historic message exchanges.
+* Stop users sending blank messages.
+* Needs media queries for responsive design.

 Licence